CA GROWN Blog

 - At about hour two, add the olive oil to a skillet and heat.
 Add the diced onion with a teaspoon of salt and cook until softened, about 6-7 minutes.
 Add the garlic and spices and stir for a minute until very aromatic.

-- Once the beans are ready, remove the bay leaves and large chucks of onion.
+- Once the beans are ready to join the chili mix, remove the bay leaves and large chunks of onion.
 Add the chili mixture to the beans and stir to combine.

 - Cook over medium/low heat for 30 minutes.
-Adjsut salt as needed.
+Adjust salt as needed.
+Serve and enjoy.